A NEW CHANNEL IS BORN

-According to Stone Landmarks: Flagstaff’s Geology and Historic Building Stones (By Marie D. Jackson, 1999), the Rio was rerouted through the low-income ethnic Southside Neighborhood of Flagstaff to prevent flooding in the new P.J.
-Brannen’s upper-middle-class subdivision (a subdivision that was approved in 1894).
+In the early 1900’s, the Rio was rerouted through the low-income ethnic Southside Neighborhood of Flagstaff to prevent flooding in the new P.J.
+Brannen’s upper-middle-class subdivision, a subdivision that was approved in 1894.

-A 2800 ft shallow and narrow trench was built southeast from Cottage Ave to the head of a small existing tributary near O’Leary and Ashurst St (Figure 1).
-The new channel was said to have intensified residential flooding 1896-1938 in Downtown, Southside, and even still today as the channel remains very narrow.
+A 2800 ft shallow and narrow trench was built southeast from Cottage Ave to the head of a small existing tributary near O’Leary and Ashurst St. The new channel was said to have intensified residential flooding 1896-1938 in Downtown, Southside, and even still today as the channel remains very narrow. *

-The Southside Neighborhood is a historic area home to many underprivileged minority peoples, a great number of whom came to Flagstaff during the booming lumber industry in the early 1900s.
+The Southside Neighborhood is a historic area home to many underprivileged minority peoples, a great number of whom came to Flagstaff during the booming lumber industry in the early 1900s and to flee racial persecution from a Jim Crow South.
 The Southside has faced the dangers of flooding since the late 1800s and remains in a Federal Emergency Management Agency (FEMA) designated floodplain today.

 Friends of the Rio de Flag received an Environmental Protection Agency (EPA) Environmental Justice Small grant in 2017 to lead a collaborative, community-based education and river planning initiative focused on Flagstaff’s underserved Southside Neighborhood.
 This project seeks to engage the Southside Neighborhood in planning for the future of its river.